dasarpai/old.dasarpai.github.io/_draft/WIA/Done/2017-03-20-No-Universal-Teachings.md

 header:
      teaser: /assets/images/wiapost/5044-No-Universal-Teachings.jpg
 author: Hari Thapliyaal
-layout: single
+layout: wiapost-layout
 excerpt:
 author_profile: true
 share: true
 ---

 ![No Universal Teachings](/assets/images/wiapost/5044-No-Universal-Teachings.jpg)

-## No Universal Teachings
+# No Universal Teachings

 To live a meaningful and joyful life
 Context is the key for wise one,